Dropbox Developer Platform

 Platform level:

-Designed a global header pattern with a flexible layout and functionality that could be implemented across the platform.
+Designed a global header pattern with a flexible layout and search functionality to be implemented across the platform.
+Included an app switcher for easy navigation between applications.
+Assigned placement of secondary links, like help, in the right corner of the global header per web standards.

-Created a global Flakes left nav dividing links into informational and action items to increase searchability and scalability, and to provide a fast access to actions.
+Created a global left nav dividing links into informational and action items to increase searchability and scalability, and to provide a fast access to actions.

 Flakes app: